Want to feel good all day? This simple to-do list formula can keep you feeling good all day.

 When you imagine something well, your body responds.
 When you’re getting ready to order at a restaurant, your mind goes through a similar process.
 You’re imagining the foods you’d like, and your body responds to the images on the menu or in your mind.
 You may even salivate.

 Prime your emotional pump by imagining your task completion and getting a slight hit on the positive emotion that is sure to come.
 This will increase your level of motivation.

 4. When you complete a task, take a moment

 It doesn’t have to be self-indulgent.
 You don’t need to pretend that taking out the trash is a great gift to mankind.
 Yet, if you’ve set your to-do list up right, you’ll feel positive.
 Take a few moments to acknowledge the feeling before moving on to the next task.

 If you follow this formula, you will absolutely arrive at genuinely positive feelings and feel good all day.
 Let it work, let the effects snowball.
 Before long, you’ll wake up in the morning with a positive expectation of getting to feel good throughout your day.

 When you anticipate what you have to do, you’ll see the positive feeling potential.
 You can then work from positive feeling to positive feeling all day long.

-Mike Bundrant is co-founder of the iNLP Center, which offers online certification in NLP (Neuro-linguistic Programming).
+Mike Bundrant is co-founder of the iNLP Center, which offers online certification in NLP (Neuro-linguistic Programming) and Life Coach Certification.